Artist’s Statement: Keep Going.

 As a curator, Tatiana Borodina have turned more than a dozen successful events in New York City.
 The exhibitions organized by Tatiana during 2016-2018 were distinguished by an original concept of combining various art directions: painting, graphics, sculpture, fashion and music.

-Last years, Tatyana Borodina considers her mission to work for the promotion of Ukrainian culture in America, and American culture in Ukraine.
+Few years ago, Tatyana Borodina considers her mission to work for the promotion of Ukrainian culture in America, and American culture in Ukraine.
 She was awarded the numerous awards of the International Multi-Level Competition, as part of the cultural project “Protect and Save Us!”, 2015, 2016, 2017 for materials about New York, an exhibition of photographs «Faces of the City, New York».
 She was awarded the Diamond Duke Prize (International Multi-Level Competition, as part of the cultural project “Protect and Save Us!”
 2018), for the popularization of Ukrainian art and for organizing a number of exhibitions of paintings by Ukrainian and American artists in New York, (2014-2018).

 Artist about myself: